Life After High School: How to Prepare for University

 As you can imagine, life as a young adult in the real world is drastically different from school.
 After 18 years of living under the rules of your parents and having your life dictated by a school schedule, it is liberating to be able to choose what you want to do.

+Some young adults focus all their attention on work and study without exploring other aspects of life.
 Others reach a point where they live day by day without a schedule, because there is simply too much going on to plan.

-Graduating students need to be prepared for adult life, as the transition to higher education or joining the workforce is the one of the most significant phases of life.
+Graduating students need to be prepared for adult life, as the transition to higher education or joining the workforce is one of the most significant phases of life.
 It is a time when good or bad habits from early life can be broken down and changed – full of opportunity for those who look for them.

 You will need to start living life for yourself!